The 2021 competition has closed!

 Entrants are encouraged to take photos locally on the Sunshine Coast.

 *up to 12 years

 Gift Voucher – $100 (winners) $50 (runners-up) towards the purchase of any goods in Garrick’s Camera House Maroochydore store;

 - Family indoor archery pass

 In addition, there will be a special major Environment prize.

-Major Prize for Environment entries
+The Major Prize for the best Environment entry

 - Animals and/or the Environment